rerdavies/pipedal/README.md

 ### How to Debug PiPedal.

-You must stop the pipdeal service before launching a debug instance of pipedald:

-    sudo systemctl stop pipedald

-or

-    pipedalconfig -stop

-But there's no harm in running a debug react server that's configured to connect to the web socket of a production instance of pipedal.

 PipPedal consists of the following subprojects:

 *    A web application build in React, found in the react subdirectory.